Kyle Child Custody Lawyer

 Most custody cases settle out of court through mediation.
 When parents agree to mediate their custody dispute, they retain more control over the outcome and can design a parenting plan that works better for everyone.

 Mediation is a powerful tool when both parents prepare for mediation and want to reach an agreement.
-When you hire a child custody lawyer, they can ensure you understand the other parent’s proposals before agreeing to settlement terms.
+When you hire a child custody lawyer, they can help you understand the other parent’s proposals before agreeing to settlement terms.
 A parent who refuses to agree to reasonable conditions can be made to compromise when they know your lawyer is ready to take the matter to court.

 Enforcing Child Custody Agreements and Court Orders